Esa-Pekka Salonen: Philharmonia Orchestra

-San Francisco Symphony Orchestra
+San Francisco Symphony

 Salonen first guest-conducted the San Francisco Symphony (SFS) in 2004.
 He returned for guest-conducting appearances in 2012 and 2015.
 In December 2018 the SFS announced the appointment of Salonen as its next music director, effective with the 2020–2021 season, with an initial contract of five seasons.
 In March 2024, Salonen announced his departure from the San Francisco Symphony upon the expiration of his contract in 2025, stating that "I do not share the same goals for the future of the institution as the Board of Governors does."
 Some SFS patrons expressed support for Salonen and displeasure with the board's direction.

 Orchestre de Paris

-In September 2025, the Orchestre de Paris announced the appointment of Salonen as its principal conductor, effective with the 2027-2028 season, with an initial contract of five years.
+In September 2025, the Orchestre de Paris announced the appointment of Salonen as its principal conductor, effective with the 2027–2028 season, with an initial contract of five years.
 Salonen had first guest-conducted the Orchestre de Paris in 1988.
-In parallel, the Philharmonie de Paris announced the appointment of Salonen to the newly created post of chaire Création et innovation ('creativity and innovation chair'), as of the 2027-2028 season, with an initial contract of five seasons.
+In parallel, the Philharmonie de Paris announced the appointment of Salonen to the newly created post of chaire Création et innovation ('creativity and innovation chair'), as of the 2027–2028 season, with an initial contract of five seasons.
 Also in September 2025, the Los Angeles Philharmonic announced the appointment of Salonen to the new post of creative director, effective in 2026, leading 6 weeks of concerts per year.
 The orchestra later clarified that the position would be concurrent to the eventual Music Director hired after Gustavo Dudamel and also to John Adams' role of Creative Chair, that Salonen would keep his title of Conductor Laureate, and not be involved in either programming decisions outside his six weeks per season or have any role in filling open chairs within the orchestra.